2000 Pacific typhoon season: Severe Tropical Storm Sonamu

 Severe Tropical Storm Sonamu developed on September 15 from the remnants of Bopha.
 It headed east-northeastward and then north-northeastward, peaking with winds of 100 km/h (65 mph).
 By September 18, Sonamu dissipated near Hokkaido.

 Typhoon Shanshan

 On September 14, a low-pressure area formed near the southern Marshall Islands.
 Favorable conditions allowed the low to strengthen into a tropical depression on September 17, and to intensify into a typhoon early on September 20.
 Shanshan reached peak intensity on September 21 as a Category 4 super typhoon.
 Due to the Fujiwhara effect, Shanshan was weakened by an extratropical cyclone located south of Kamchatka Krai, and Shanshan merged with it and collapsed into a single extratropical cyclone.

 Tropical Depression 27W

-Tropical Storm 27W developed on September 28.
+Tropical Depression 27W developed on September 27.
 It moved northeastward and peaked with winds of 65 km/h (40 mph).
 The storm eventually weakened and dissipated on September 30.

 Tropical Depression 28W

-Tropical Storm 28W developed on October 6.
+Tropical Depression 28W developed on October 6.
 It meandered through the South China Sea for about a week, dissipating on October 13.